 Where a law practice fails to complete its maintenance requirements for 2 or more policy years, it will be required to comply with the initial eligibility requirements to again be eligible for the discount.

 Employment or promotion of a new principal in a law practice may affect the law practice’s discount eligibility if the principal does not attend the required number of Principals Workshops.

-If the new principal has successfully completed the relevant Principals Workshops in the last 3 policy years (while they were working at another law practice for example), they will not be required to attend the Principals Workshops again, however they will be subject to the usual requirements for ongoing eligibility (successfully completing 1 Maintenance Event each policy year).
+If the new principal has successfully completed the relevant Principals Workshops (while they were working at another law practice for example), they will not be required to attend the Principals Workshops again, however they will be subject to the usual requirements for ongoing eligibility (successfully completing 1 Maintenance Event by 31 March each year).

 Lawcover reserves the right to review ongoing RMEP discounts which are subject to Lawcover’s discretion.

 Policy Year is the duration of your Lawcover PII policy commencing 1 July and ending 30 June (12 months).

 Successful completion of a Workshop or Maintenance Event requires payment, attendance and participation for the full duration of the Workshop or Maintenance Event.

 Principals are sole practitioners, partners and legal practitioner directors of a law practice.

 Law practices are entitled to this premium discount if they are certified to the requisite standard by 30 June annually.
 A copy of their current certificate must be provided confirming that certification will remain current for the following policy year.